 In chapter 7, we saw that we are no longer under the law and so we know that there is no condemnation for the believer.
-We also see that those who do not accept Jesus Christ will, in fact, be judged by the law.
+We also see that those who do not accept Yeshua Messiah will, in fact, be judged by the law.

 The purpose of the law was to point out sin but it did not have the power to redeem the sinner.
-That took the act of God sending His Son to perfectly keep the law on our behalf.
-So. through Christ, the law was fulfilled in the life of every believer.
+That took the act of God sending his son to perfectly keep the law on our behalf.
+So. through Yeshua Messiah, the law was fulfilled in the life of every believer.

-"But if Christ is in you, your body is dead because of sin, yet your spirit is alive because of righteousness.
-And if the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies through his Spirit, who lives in you."
-NIV translation
+However, if the Messiah is in you, then, on the one hand, the body is dead because of sin; but, on the other hand, the Spirit is giving life because God considers you righteous.
+And if the Spirit of the One who raised Yeshua from the dead is living in you, then the One who raised the Messiah Yeshua from the dead will also give life to your mortal bodies through his Spirit living in you.

 The bodies that we have now are dead and dying but, with the Holy Spirit, comes the promise that we will be raised with new bodies.
 The Spirit is a deposit guaranteeing what is to come.